Catalpa rescue: Memorials

 On 9 September 2005 a memorial was unveiled in Rockingham to commemorate the escape.
 The memorial, a large statue of six wild geese, was created by Western Australian artists Charlie Smith and Joan Walsh Smith.
 The geese refer to the phrase "The Wild Geese" which was a name given to Irish soldiers who served in European armies after being exiled from Ireland.
 The Fenians transported to Western Australia adopted the phrase for themselves during their voyage on board Hougoumont, even publishing a shipboard newspaper entitled The Wild Goose.

 In 1976 a memorial stone was erected in New Bedford, Massachusetts, to commemorate the 100th anniversary of the rescue.
 New Bedford was the home port of Catalpa.

 Exhibition

 From 22 September 2006 to 3 December 2006 an exhibition, called "Escape: Fremantle to Freedom," opened at Fremantle Prison displaying many artefacts relating to the Catalpa rescue.
 The exhibition received over 20,000 visitors.

+The National Museum of Ireland put on an exhibition in Collins Barracks between 18 and 19 April 2026 called "Catalpa 150; The Catalpa Fenian Rescue, 17th to 19th April 1876" to commemorate the 150 year anniversary of the rescue.
+The exhibition displayed the U.S. flag that was raised during the stand-off between the Catalpa and the Georgette.